filipefernandes007/blockchain/README.md

 You can run tests with bash command ``` composer test ```

 The unit tests interact with a test database : app_test.db.
-All your API requests will interact with dev database : app.db
+All your API requests will interact with dev database : app_dev.db

 ###Troubleshooting